christophd/christophd.github.io/_posts/2015-06-03-camel-testing-part-3.md

 ---
-layout: post
-title: Apache Camel Integration Testing - Part 3
+title: "Apache Camel Integration Testing - Part 3"
+categories:
+  - Blog
 ---

 In this post I will continue with the Apache Camel integration testing scenario that we have worked on in